-There are various types of epithelial cancers of the ovary.
-These include:
+There are various types of epithelial ovarian cancers.

 Serous epithelial ovarian cancer is the most common type.
 Your doctor examines the cancer under the microscope.
-They describe it as either high grade serous or low grade serous ovarian cancer.
+They grade your cancer depending on how much the tumour cells look like normal tissue.

 Doctors now think that most high grade serous ovarian cancers actually start in cells at the far end of the fallopian tube, rather than the surface of the ovary.
 These early cancer cells then spread to the ovary and grow.

-About 10 in 100 epithelial ovarian cancers (10%) are undifferentiated or unclassifiable.
-These tumours have cells that are very undeveloped, so it is not possible to tell which type of cell the cancer started from.
+Some epithelial ovarian cancers are undifferentiated or unclassifiable.
+These cancers have cells that are very undeveloped, so it is not possible to tell which type of cell the cancer started from.

 The treatment you have depends on several things, including:

 - the size of your cancer and whether it has spread (the stage)

 - how abnormal the cells look under the microscope (the grade)

 - your general health